radiantlogic-v8/documentation-new/documentation/hardening-guide/04-securing-data-in-transit.md

 ![An image showing ](Media/FIPSImage2.5.jpg)

-If existing entries contain passwords that use a non-compliant FIPS hash, or if user entries are imported entries into a RadiantOne Universal Directory (HDAP) store via an LDIF file and contain hashed passwords using a non-compliant FIPS hash, these passwords remain stored with the existing hash until they are updated.
+If existing entries contain passwords that use a non-compliant FIPS hash, or if user entries are imported entries into a RadiantOne Directory store via an LDIF file and contain hashed passwords using a non-compliant FIPS hash, these passwords remain stored with the existing hash until they are updated.
 Once FIPS mode is enabled, updated passwords are stored in the selected FIPS-compliant hash.
 Authentication of users is not impacted.

-### Allowed Universal Directory (HDAP) Attribute Encryption and LDIF File Encryption Ciphers
+### Allowed RadiantOne Directory Attribute Encryption and LDIF File Encryption Ciphers

 When RadiantOne is in FIPS mode, the cipher available for attribute encryption and/or LDIF file encryption is limited to AES256.
 The supported ciphers can be seen from Main Control Panel -> Settings tab -> Security -> Attribute Encryption.